Aditya-Jadhav50/T20_Wc2022_Cricket_Data_Analysis/README.md

 1. Launch Power BI Desktop
 2. Open `Visualisation.pbix`
 3. Interact with filters and visuals
-4. Explore role-based players and finalize your Earth XI team!
+4. Explore role-based players and finalize your team!

 ---